 This policy addresses both current and deferred gifts, with an emphasis on specific types of deferred gifts and gifts of non-cash property.
-The goal is to encourage financial support for the Foundation without encumbering it with gifts which either generate more cost than benefit, or which may be restricted in a manner that is not in keeping with the Foundation's charitable purposes or applicable laws governing charitable gifts.
+The goal is to encourage financial support for the Foundation without encumbering it with gifts that either generate more cost than benefit or that may be restricted in a manner that is not in keeping with the Foundation's charitable purposes or applicable laws governing charitable gifts.
 This policy also describes the types of funds that the Foundation maintains.

 Notwithstanding anything in this policy to the contrary, the Foundation reserves the right to waive any requirements herein with respect to acceptance of specific gifts.
+Any complex gift that requires a variance from this policy shall be approved by the Executive Committee of the Board of Trustees.